 Chase Sapphire Preferred®

 Chase Sapphire Preferred® is a points-based rewards card that allows you to earn rewards for purchases.
-More than that, though, you actually earn rewards on your rewards.
-With this card, you can get an annual 7% points dividend based on the total number of new points that you earned on purchases for the year (including points you’ve already redeemed).
-This means that you get additional points just for earning points.
-And the points themselves add up quickly to nice rewards that include airline travel, hotel stays, transfers to your frequent flyer programs, or even statement credits.
-Get 20% off airfare, hotels, car rentals and cruises when booking travel through the Chase travel booking tool, Ultimate Rewards?.
-People with excellent credit who qualify for the Chase Sapphire Preferred card are able to earn 40,000 bonus points after spending $3,000 in the first 3 months from account opening – that’s worth $500 toward travel rewards booked through Chase Ultimate Rewards.
+The points themselves add up quickly to nice rewards that include airline travel, hotel stays, transfers to your frequent flyer programs, or even statement credits.
+Get 20% off airfare, hotels, car rentals and cruises when booking travel through the Chase travel booking tool, Ultimate Rewards.
+People with excellent credit who qualify for the Chase Sapphire Preferred card are able to earn 40,000 bonus points after spending $3,000 on purchases in the first 3 months from account opening – that’s worth $500 toward travel rewards booked through Chase Ultimate Rewards.
 This card comes with Chase Blueprint so you can have flexible repayment options for your purchases.
 There is an introductory annual fee of $0 for the first year, after that the annual fee will be $95.

 Other top choices for excellent-credit credit cards:

 - Slate® from Chase.
 Consumers can save with a $0 introductory balance transfer fee, a 0% introductory APR for 15 months on purchases and balance transfers, and a $0 annual fee.